psf/requests/docs/user/advanced.rst

     Sometimes you'll want to omit session-level keys from a dict parameter.
 To do this, you simply set that key's value to ``None`` in the method-level parameter.
 It will automatically be omitted.

 All values that are contained within a session are directly available to you.
-See the:ref:`Session API Docs <sessionapi>` to learn more.
+See the :ref:`Session API Docs <sessionapi>` to learn more.